 The key to time management is knowing ourselves, as we can't actually "manage" time; all we can manage is our own behavior.

 Which of the following time management "types" are you?
-While intended as fun, this time management exercise may provide you with some clues for more effective time management.
+While intended as fun, this exercise may provide you with some clues for more effective use of time.

 The Fireman - For you, every event is a crisis.
 You're so busy putting out fires that you have no time to deal with anything else - especially the boring, mundane things such as time management.
 Tasks pile up around you while you rush from fire to fire all day.